top of page

 Barry J A Laird

-Dr Laird is an academic clinician specialising in palliative medicine.
-The main focus of his research is understanding how the tumour-host interaction in cancer is implicated in the genesis of cachexia.
+Professor Laird is an academic clinician specialising in palliative medicine.
+The main focus of his research is symptom science around the host-tumour interaction is implicated in the genesis of cachexia.

 barry.laird@ed.ac.uk